SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

-This tour gives you enough information to start writing code in Swift by showing you how you accomplish a variety of programming tasks.
+This tour gives you enough information to start writing code in Swift by showing you how to accomplish a variety of programming tasks.
-Don’t worry if you don’t understand something --- everything introduced in this tour is explained in detail in the following chapters.
+Don’t worry if you don’t understand something --- everything introduced in this tour is explained in detail in the rest of this book.
-Experienced programmers may find that the examples provide enough information about Swift thay they can skim the rest of this book and refer back to it when they have questions.

 Simple Values
 -------------